mosbth/html-slideshow/README.md

 I wanted a simple way to create a slideshow using pure HTML and I found the nice implementation of [mithril-slides](https://github.com/wulab/mithril-slides) which uses a JSON-configfile to create the slides.

 I took mithril-slides and enabled to write each slide inside a `<script>` element to make it easier to write custom HTML for the slides.
 I also made it standalone to make it work without a local webserver.
+Any other features are explained below.

 But, apart from my minor changes, the "kernel" and idea has its origin in Weera Wu's mithril-slides.